saucelabs/sauce-docs/docs/api-testing/use-cases/using-environments.md

 ### Step 3: Creating the Staging Environment

-In the previous step, we did all the required changes to make the test suitable to run in different environments.
-Now we will create the `staging` environment for running the test against that.
+Now that the test is set up to run in different environments, you can create and run the test in a `staging` environment.

 1. Click **No environments** dropdown list.
 1. Click **Add Item**.